The 13 Hallmarks of an Exceptional Startup Founder

 While a development background is super common in the SaaS startup world, it’s not the rule, or the only way to succeed.
 We’ve acquired high-performing businesses from marketers and subject matter experts, too.

-But while the businesses we’ve acquired haven’t all had technical founders, we’ve noticed that the best ones have had founders who had the curiosity and persistence to learn about development and product management – like Justin Klemm, founder of Ghost Inspector.
+But while the businesses we’ve acquired haven’t all had technical founders, we’ve noticed that the best ones have had founders with the curiosity and persistence to learn about development and product management – like Justin Klemm, the successful founder of Ghost Inspector.
 Justin was a developer who saw a market need, so he built the product.
-After some time, he sold it, repurchased it, hired a team, and knew when it was time to sell.
+After some time, he sold it, repurchased it, hired a team, and then knew when it was time to sell again.
 SureSwift acquired Ghost Inspector from Justin in 2022.

 “I’m a software engineer by trade,” Justin told us.
 “I was, and I’m dating myself here, in sixth grade when we got the internet.
 I was hooked, I had to figure out how it worked.
 I was building websites in junior high, the whole thing.
 I went to college for computer science and worked for a number of different companies afterwards.
 I always did a lot of freelancing along the way, I was always a builder.
 I like tinkering.”

 And we’re not alone in noticing that hard skills are not the only predictor of success.
-A Harvard Business Review study earlier this year found that experience alone was not enough to make startup teams thrive.
+According to a study from the Harvard Business Review, experience alone isn’t enough to make startup teams thrive.

-3. Great founders create great teams and cultural leadership.
+3. Great founders create top-quality teams and cultural leadership.

-Founders are only as successful as the teams behind them, so you must choose yours wisely and carefully.
+Founders are only as successful as the teams behind them, so you must choose yours wisely.
 This not only applies to your full-time employees or contractors, but also to your suppliers and professional service providers like accountants or financial advisors.
 When it comes to these relationships, great startup founders can:

-- Empathize with others while not allowing their empathy to stand in the way of their vision.
+• Empathize with others while not letting empathy cloud their judgment in a way that compromises their vision.

 Equally important is a founder’s ability to foster the precise company culture they see as motivational and key to the success of their entire team.
-When you can bring people together in the name of your vision and inspire them to aim to achieve it along with you, there’s something special that happens.
+When you can bring people together in the name of your vision and inspire them to aim for achieving it along with you, something special happens.
 A shared, empowered, encouraging culture emerges and becomes the standard for the startup’s future in everything from how decisions are made to the types of team members you recruit.

 4. Great founders are hungry and humble.

 Starting a business takes motivation and drive.
 That’s no surprise.
-The thing a lot of people won’t tell you is that it also requires a good dose of humility.
+What a lot of people won’t tell you is that it also requires a good dose of humility.

 Building a business with humility starts with making something because it fills a need in your customers’ lives, not an impressive title on your LinkedIn profile.